-Oil painting on canvas, Landscape with Mountains by circle of Marco Ricci (Belluno 1676 – Venice 1730).
+Oil painting on canvas, A Wooded Landscape with a Lake and Hills beyond, circle of Marco Ricci (Belluno 1676 – Venice 1730).
 In the foreground a man and two donkeys walk on a track through a woody landscape with boulders by a pool.
 Someone is riding a donkey into the distance.

 Marco Ricci (1676- 1730) was a painter, printmaker and stage designer.
 A nephew of the painter Sebastiano Ricci, he probably began his career in Venice as his uncle's pupil and later spent four years in Split, Dalmatia, where he apprenticed to a landscape painter.
 His earliest dated works, View with Classical Ruins (1702; priv. col.), and a Landscape with Fishermen (1703; ex-Kupferstichkab., Berlin; untraced), are serene and classical.
 In 1708, Ricci left for England via the Netherlands, where he absorbed characteristics of Dutch landscapes.
 His works consist of a variety of pastoral scenes, Mediterranean ports, thickly wooded countryside with travellers, and winter scenes.
 He also made larger ruin pieces and capriccios that blend the realistic with the fantastical.
 Both Ricci's etched and painted landscapes were seminal to the development of the genre in 18th-century Venice and his art influenced painters such as Canaletto, Francesco Guardi and the etcher Giovanni Battista Piranesi.